UKCloud/documentation/articles/azure/azs-how-create-vm.md

 ## Creating a virtual machine

 VMs provide the basic compute building blocks in Azure Stack.
-You can create VMs using the Azure Marketplace, which provides access to pre-created images to quickly deploy the VMs you need to build your applications.
+You can create VMs using the Azure Stack Marketplace, which provides access to pre-created images to quickly deploy the VMs you need to build your applications.
+Microsoft makes Azure Marketplace images available for Azure Stack once they have passed an accreditation process.
+If you cannot find the image you require in the Azure Stack Marketplace please raise a support call via the UKCloud portal and if possible we will make your requested image available in Azure Stack Marketplace.

 **To create a VM from the Azure Marketplace:**